 We have produced a Heritage Guide for owners of heritage listed places seeking to learn more about owning a heritage item or intending to make changes to their property.
 You can download the guide below.

-The Local Heritage Places Fund is a small grants program which aims to assist owners and managers of heritage listed buildings or buildings of heritage significance to undertake projects that will result in positive heritage outcomes in the Blue Mountains Local Government Area.
+The Local Heritage Assistance Fund is a small grants program which aims to assist owners and managers of heritage listed buildings or buildings of heritage significance to undertake projects that will result in positive heritage outcomes in the Blue Mountains Local Government Area.

 The Burra Charter defines the basic principles and procedures to be followed in the conservation of heritage places.